Warm Up and Cool Down

 Cool Down

-• 5 to 10 minutes jogging/walking - decrease body temperature and remove waste products from the working muscles
+• An activity to decrease body temperature and remove waste products from the working muscles (jog/walk)

-Static stretches are more appropriate to the cool down as they help muscles to relax, realign muscle fibres and re-establish their normal range of movement.
-These stretches should be held for approximately 10 seconds.
+• Appropriate static stretching exercises to help relax muscles, realign muscle fibres and re-establish their normal range of movement.
+These stretches should be held for no more than 8 seconds.

 What are the benefits of a cool down?